Sardenaira

 Wrap it in a paper towel (preferably absorbent) or plastic wrap

 Store it in an airtight container and keep it in the refrigerator.
-Before consumption, to regain part of its crunchiness, reheat it in a preheated oven at 356°F for a few minutes.
+Before consumption, to regain some of its crispness, reheat it in a preheated oven at 356°F for a few minutes.

-You can freeze the sardenaira, but it is essential to wrap it well to prevent air from altering its texture, and store it in the freezer for no more than a month.
-Thaw it in the refrigerator, and then reheat it in the oven to regain its crunchiness.
+You can freeze the sardenaira, but it’s essential to wrap it well to prevent air from altering its texture and keep it in the freezer for no more than a month.
+Defrost it in the refrigerator, then reheat in the oven to recover crispness.

-If you like my recipe, SHARE it on your social networks and follow me on Instagram and Facebook
+If you like my recipe, SHARE it on your social media and follow me on Instagram and Facebook

-To stay updated on my new recipes, you have the option to enable push notifications from my blog.
+To stay updated on my new recipes, you can activate push notifications from my blog.

 Author image